-When planning your retirement income, limiting taxable consequences is a priority.
+Retirement income planning oftentimes includes a focus on limiting taxable consequences.
 A Traditional IRA or 401(k) provides pre-tax retirement savings, which trigger income taxes whenever a withdrawal is made.
-On the other hand, a Roth IRA offers after-tax savings that grow tax-free and are tax-free upon qualified withdrawals.
-This fundamental difference is why many investors seek Roth IRA savings even after retiring.
+A Roth IRA provides after-tax savings that grow tax-free and are tax-free upon qualified withdrawals.
+This fundamental difference is why many investors seek Roth IRA savings even after they have retired.

 How a Roth Conversion Works